MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 }
 ```

-At this point we have a working React application with no errors, some basic styling and a button that we will use to connect to MetaMask
+At this point we have a working React application with no errors, some basic styling and a button that we will use to connect to MetaMask.
+The state of our app at this point is also the `start` branch found in our on GitHub source code: [MetaMask/dapp-tutorial-react](https://github.com/MetaMask/dapp-tutorial-react).

 ## Detecting MetaMask